KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_019_SimpleSkin.md

 Previous: [Cameras](gltfTutorial_018_Cameras.md) | [Table of Contents](README.md) | Next: [Skins](gltfTutorial_020_Skins.md)

-**NOTE: Parts of the skinning may undergo minor changes for glTF 1.1.
-See https://github.com/KhronosGroup/glTF/issues/723 and https://github.com/KhronosGroup/glTF/issues/624**

 # A Simple Skin

 glTF supports *vertex skinning*, which allows the geometry (vertices) of a mesh to be deformed based on the pose of a skeleton.
 This is essential in order to give animated geometry, for example of virtual characters, a realistic appearance.
 The core for the definition of vertex skinning in a glTF asset is the [`skin`](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0/#reference-skin), but vertex skinning in general implies several interdependencies between the elements of a glTF asset that have been presented so far.

 The following is a glTF asset that shows basic vertex skinning for a simple geometry.
 The elements of this asset will be summarized quickly in this section, referring to the previous sections where appropriate, and pointing out the new elements that have been added for the vertex skinning functionality.
 The details and background information for vertex skinning will be given in the next section.